HOW TO LEVEL YOUR LAWN: A GUIDE

 Remove and level your lawn

 Use this method to level your lawn by removing turf.
 If the unevenness is so pronounced that rolling does not make sense and filling each area would take too much time, removing the entire lawn area can be a solution.
-However, like the digging and levelling described below, this is almost the same as laying a new lawn.
+However, like the digging and leveling described below, this is almost the same as laying a new lawn.

 Dig and level the lawn